Why is it that just before my birthday, the

 A

 unhealthy to spend a lot of time pouting about a list of Wants.
-If you come home from someone else’s house
+However, if you come home from someone's house

-and you feel smart and funny, that is a good indication that you have spent
+and you feel smart and funny and want to invite her over without worrying that the front hall needs repainting, that is a good indication that you have spent

 valuable time with a friend.